kgills/khgbase/README.md

 # khgbase
-custom database
+custom database similar to MySQL and SQLite.
+Runs in Java.

-## TODO
+# TODO
-# Folder path input for stored files
+Folder path input for stored files
+B+ tree for records
+Conditions on the select
+Get the number of columns and number of tables from the catalog files